-- Cash, interest receivable, and reclamation bonds are classified as loans and receivables.
-The fair value of cash approximates its carrying value due to its short term nature. - Marketable securities are classified as FVTPL. - Accounts payable and accrued liabilities, due to related parties and loan payable are classified as other financial liabilities and are measured at fair value at inception.
+- Cash and cash equivalents, interest receivable and reclamation bonds are classified as loans and receivables.
+The fair value of cash approximates its carrying value due to its short term nature. - Marketable securities are classified as FVTPL. - Accounts payable and accrued liabilities and due to related parties are classified as other financial liabilities and are measured at fair value at inception.
 Their fair values approximate their carrying values due to their short term nature.